Dreamacro/clash/README.md

 # Secret for RESTful API (Optional)
 # secret: ""

+# SO_MARK for Linux socket options which may help filter and bypass outbound packet processed by clash
+# in order to build a transparent proxy together with Netfilter redirect
+# socket-mark: 0xffff

 # dns:
   # enable: true # set true to enable dns (default is false)
   # ipv6: false # default is false